vuejs/pinia/README.md

 >
 > _Piña_ is also an invalid package name... that's why it has to be _pinia_ which sounds very similar

-🍍Automatically Typed, Modular and lightweight (but **Experimental**) Store for Vue 3.x based on the composition api with devtools support
+🍍 Automatically Typed, Modular and lightweight (but **Experimental**) Store for Vue 3.x based on the composition api with devtools support

 ## 👉 [Demo on CodeSandbox](https://j4qzw.csb.app/)